openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let releaseType: String
 ```

-**Description:** Identifies the release type of the SDK used when packaging the application.
-Current SDK release types may include Canary, Beta, Release, where Canary and Beta may be further subdivided by sequence numbers, such as Canary1, Canary2, Beta1, Beta2, etc. Developers can compare the SDK release type on which the application depends with the OS release type ([deviceInfo.distributionOSReleaseType](../BasicServicesKit/cj-apis-device_info.md)) to determine compatibility.
+**Function:** Identifies the release type of the SDK used when packaging the application.
+Current SDK release types may include Canary, Beta, Release, where Canary and Beta may be further subdivided by sequence numbers, such as Canary1, Canary2, Beta1, Beta2, etc. Developers can compare the SDK release type the application depends on with the OS release type ([deviceInfo.distributionOSReleaseType](../BasicServicesKit/cj-apis-device_info.md)) to determine compatibility.

 **Type:** String